pericles-project/TechnicalAppraisalTool/pericles-ibuilder/README.md

    MediaModel/ and ScienceModel/ respectively.
 Enter y here.
 3. Sample instances of object (i.e. artworks or experiments) are given in the files named instances.csv.

 The output is a single Turtle file.
 Samples are provided - either test-dva.ttl or test_exp.ttl.
+Thus the pericles-ibuilder tool is only required if the ontologies are changed.

 For the appraisal tool, steps 1-2 are required as a minimum, but for testing purposes, it is possible to build the elements separately.